Skip to main content

 Those states were not ruled by the British Empire.

 On June 3, 1947, the British government finally decided to divide the Indian subcontinent into two separate states.
+The Radcliffe Line was established 78 years ago.

 According to the plan, Muslim majority regions shall join Pakistan, and Hindu predominant regions shall join India.